We don't want to let down our guard. Yet that is the only way to discover that being guarded is our big problem.

 Our emotions will need our time and attention.
 We must work through the steps we skipped when we decided not to feel them.
 Even expressions of joy and happiness may take some getting used to.

-For we can't pick and choose our emotions.
-We can't suppress the feelings we hope to avoid but have free access to the ones we like.
+It isn't possible to pick and choose our emotions.
+We can't suppress the feelings we hope to avoid while wanting free access to the ones we like.
 If we block our painful feelings, we block positive feelings as well.

 We all have frozen feelings to some extent.
 This is due to the script we all follow in becoming human.
 We will feel a particularly strong ache when we first begin to emerge from numbness.
 It's much like submerging freezing-cold fingers into a pan of lukewarm water.